thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+6/25/20 Daily data (under the /dailies/ folder) has been added for 6/24 and 6/23, note that some tweets will bleed into the following day due to different timezones captured.

 6/23/20 Daily data (under the /dailies/ folder) has been added for 6/22 and 6/21, note that some tweets will bleed into the following day due to different timezones captured.

 6/21/20 - Version 15.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3723939.
 This incorporates all the dailies until 6/20 and version 14.0 of the dataset.
 Dailies have been added for 6/20, 6/19, and 6/18 in the dailies folder.
 We made it to 424 Million tweets in this version of the dataset.
 NEW in Version 15: Besides our regular update, we now have included the tweet identifiers and their respective language for the clean version of the dataset.
 This is found on the clean_languages.tar.gz file, each file is identified by the two-character language code as the file suffix.